You have 0 free articles left this month.

 "Such conditions are driving increased complaints and requests to provide assurance to taxpayers that they are receiving their correct entitlements such as superannuation guarantee."

-The IGTO also expects to see increased demand from the community in relation to resolving tax complaints in relation to debt following the ATO's increased focus on tax collection.
+The IGTO also expected to see increased demand from the community in relation to resolving tax complaints concerning debt following the ATO's increased focus on tax collection.

 "We need to stay agile to changing priorities and administrative practices of the ATO and focused on the risks of unintended consequences or maladministration on taxpayers," the IGTO said.

-In its priorities for 2024-25 specifically, the IGTO said it would look to clear the backlog of outstanding taxpayer complaint cases and develop and implement improvements to streamline the compliant investigation process.
+In its priorities for 2024–25 specifically, the IGTO said it would look to clear the backlog of outstanding taxpayer complaint cases and develop and implement improvements to streamline the complaint investigation process.

-It also aims to finalise 85 per cent of the complaints received from 1 October 2024 within 100 days.
+It also aimed to finalise 85 per cent of the complaints received from 1 October 2024 within 100 days.

-The Corporate Plan said the IGTO will also develop and adapt a new complaints operating model and refresh its guidelines for working with the ATO on complaints.
+The Corporate Plan said the IGTO would also develop and adopt a new complaints operating model and refresh its guidelines for working with the ATO on complaints.

-The IGTO also plans to increase transparency by designing and sharing structured insights and intelligence from complaints data and trends.
-It also will provide regular updates to Ministers and officials.
+The IGTO also planned to increase transparency by designing and sharing structured insights and intelligence from complaints data and trends.
+It would also provide regular updates to ministers and officials.

 Miranda Brownlee